Sunday, October 26, 2025

 Woe: Pandora and her unsettling children, spreading paranoia like a contagious mood.

-Fae: Titania and her forest horrors, proving plants
+Fae: Titania and her forest horrors, proving plants can hold a grudge

 So here I am, torn between Team Red and Team Purple, Guild tyranny and Neverborn chaos.
 Over the next few months, I'll be sharing my adventures (and misadventures) with these crews.
 Expect tactical insights, hobby failures, and the occasional existential crisis.
 After all, this is Malifaux, so no one comes out unscathed, but at least the miniatures look fabulous.